 Mr. Edelman received his law degree from the University of California (Boalt Hall) in 1984, where he was Co-Editor-in-Chief of the Ecology Law Quarterly.
 He obtained his Bachelor of Arts degree in English from Stanford University in 1981, where he graduated with distinction.
 Prior to joining Gibson, Dunn & Crutcher LLP, Mr. Edelman clerked for United States District Court Judge Jesse W. Curtis in the Central District of California.

 Mr. Edelman is a former Chairman of the Board of Directors of KCET Public Television.
-He is a member of the Board of Directors and past president of Bet Tzedek Legal Services, a legal aid organization for the indigent, and also serves on the Board of Directors of the Alliance for Children's Rights and Wilshire Boulevard Temple in Los Angeles.
+He is a member of the Board of Directors and past president of Bet Tzedek Legal Services, a legal aid organization for the indigent.
+He also serves on the Board of Directors of the Alliance for Children's Rights and Wilshire Boulevard Temple in Los Angeles.
 In 2016, Mr. Edelman was elected Regional President of the American Jewish Committee Los Angeles.
 He is a member of the Chancery Club in Los Angeles.